5.10.1. Execution of Database Scripts by Server

 cuba.automaticDatabaseUpdate = true

-Create an empty database corresponding to the URL specified in the data source description in context.xml.
+Create an empty database corresponding to the defined data source.

 Start the application server containing the Middleware block.
 At application start, the database will be initialized and ready for work.

 After that, each time when the application server starts, a scripts execution mechanism will compare the set of scripts located in the database scripts directory with the list of already executed scripts registered in the database.
 If new scripts are found, they will be executed and registered as well.
 Typically, it is enough to include the update scripts in each new application version, and the database will be actualized each time when the application server is restarted.